tahsinAmin/express1/README.md

   display 403 HTTP Forbidden server responses)
 - My duplicate hotkeys don't work

+# Problems and their solutiuons:

+- "http://localhost:3000/all/bangladesh/fecha-master/dist/fecha.min.js” was blocked due to MIME type (“text/html”) mismatch (X-Content-Type-Options: nosniff)".
+So, it wasn't able to load the file.
+That's because it wasn't in the static folder, which was initialized as the puiblic folder

 # Late Submission Reason

 - Implementing Programming Move